Last Updated on October 10, 2023 by Editorial Team

 Similar mnemonics can be used to help the kids in memorizing the steps when the sequence involves multiple operations.
 For example, consider this series

 Here, the common order is ‘nx2+2’, where n is the first term or the start of the series.
 To help children find the next three to four numbers, you can give them a cue to remember, m2a2, standing for multiply by 2, and add 2.
 Teachers can introduce the term Y2K2 (the year 2002) to the child to introduce this cue smoothly and help in association.

 Best tools for teaching number sequencing

-However, children with learning difficulties may not keep up with the pace of other peers in the class.
+However, children with learning difficulties may not keep up with the pace of their peers in the class.
 Thus, a better option will be to give a more tangible introduction of easy to grasp by all children.
 What could be the possible solutions?
 Listed here are a few.

 1. Designing learning games/activities

-Involving child instead of forcing him to pay attention is always a better teaching strategy.
-Learning games allow children to engage and focus and internalize the number sequencing concept in return.
+Involving the child instead of forcing him to pay attention is always a better teaching strategy.
+Learning games allow children to engage focus and internalize the number sequencing concept in return.
 Here is an interesting activity that we all know as a lottery in which the numbers are kept in the bowl and then taken out to find the lucky winner.
 It can be modified as below: